readingcapital/readingcapital.github.io/volume-1/index.md

-Now if capital employs a worker for less than a full day (*short-time work*), a worker is not able to reproduce herself, as she is not paid the value of her labour-power.
+Now if capital employs a worker for less than a full day (*short-time work*), a worker is not able to reproduce herself, as she is not paid the value of her labour-power, but that is not immediately capital's problem.
 It is irrelevant here if she worked more or less than necessary labour-time, as payment is attached to the full working day which includes both necessary and surplus labour-time.

 Capital pays extra for *overtime* to compensate for the additional devastation of such long hours.
 A low hourly wage creates the interest with workers for